 Ever see the “no-stir” advertisement on the label of certain peanut butter jars?

 Don’t be fooled into thinking that jar contains the world’s creamiest peanut butter — it just means that peanut butter contains more partially or fully hydrogenated oils (aka sources of trans fat) to make it remain semi-liquid at room temperature.

-Hydrogenated oils are terrible fats for your health.
-They lead to[*]:
+Hydrogenated oils are bad for your health.
+They can lead to[*]: